Hamilton High School (Chandler, Arizona): Rivalry

+Other extracurricular activities

+While Hamilton Athletics is a completely voluntary, the Marching Band and Robotics programs can garner academic credits if the student opts into taking them as elective credits.

 Academic Decathlon

-The Academic Decathlon has accumulated numerous team and individual awards including Region IV Arizona State Championship and region titles during the 2018–19 and 2019–20 seasons.
-The team would an Arizona State Championship Runners Up trophy during the 2017–18 season.
-During the 2018–19 season, they would compete against 73 schools from the United States, China, and the United Kingdom placing 4th overall and 3rd in the Academic Decathlon's Super Quiz competition.
+The Academic Decathlon has accumulated numerous team and individual awards including Division IV Arizona State Championship and region titles during the 2018–19 and 2019–20 seasons.
+The team won an Arizona State Championship Runners Up trophy during the 2017–18 season.
+During the 2018–19 season, they would compete at The United States Academic Decathlon Nationals against 73 schools from the United States, China, and the United Kingdom placing 4th overall in Division IV and 3rd in the Academic Decathlon's Super Quiz competition.

+Marching Band

+The Marching Huskies joined the Arizona Marching Band Association (AzMBA) in 2018 allowing them to compete.
+Unlike divisions based on a school's student attendance, AzMBA creates divisions based on the number of students performing.
+This allowed them to secure their first 2A State Championship in 2023.

 Robotics

 Hamilton High School Robotics Team, known as the "Microbots" and registered as "Team 698", has built award-winning robots for the FIRST Robotics Competition.
 In its inaugural year of 2001, the team won a Regional Award at the Southern California Competitions.
 The Arizona Regionals selected the team for Judges' Award in 2003 with the Industrial Safety Award and the Entrepreneurship Award in 2014.
 The 2017 Arizona West Regional would award a FIRST Dean's List Finalist Award.
 Several technology companies within the city of Chandler sponsor and mentor the students during all phases of the competitions.